 If you want a workout supplement that doesn’t include artificial ingredients and flavors, Ora should be your top choice.

-Beet VO2 Max is a strong candidate for people looking to improve their endurance exercise performance with a beetroot powder supplement.
+Havasu Beet Root Powder + is a strong candidate for people looking to improve their endurance exercise performance with a beetroot powder supplement.

-It throws in some electrolytes and amino acids on the side to help repair the damage you do to your muscles during a long endurance effort.
+It throws in some additional supplements like cordyceps mushrooms to boost your VO2 max and increase aerobic performance.
 These extras simultaneously make it better for athletes and worse for the general population.

 If you just want to take beetroot for its health benefits, you don’t need these added ingredients, but these can make a big difference if you are running, cycling, swimming, or doing another endurance sport.